jfmonsa/knowledge_obsidian_vault/Knowledge/React - Context.md

 export default MyContext;
 ```

-2. Wrap your App with Context Provider
+2. Wrap your App or section you need to provide with Context Provider
 ```javascript
 import React from 'react';
 import MyContext from './MyContext';